 On September 25, 2008, the Company, LAM and LAZ Sub I, LLC, a newly-formed subsidiary of LFNY, completed the merger of LAZ Sub I, LLC with and into LAM (the "LAM Merger").
-As a consequence of the LAM Merger, the Company recorded a reduction to its after-tax income in the third quarter of 2008 of \$108,628, consisting of compensation and benefits expense of \$197,550 related to the equity interests of LAM held by present and former employees of LAM, as described below, and \$2,000 of non-compensation related transaction costs (together aggregating to a reduction of operating income of \$199,550), with these charges partially offset by income tax and minority interest credits of \$7,427 and \$83,495, respectively.
-The LAM Merger is also expected to result in annual pretax charges of approximately \$7,000 per year from October, 2008 through October, 2011, comprised of approximately \$5,000 and \$2,000 of compensation and benefits expense and interest expense, respectively.
+As a consequence of the LAM Merger, the Company recorded a reduction to its after-tax income in the third quarter of 2008 of \$192,123, consisting of compensation and benefits expense of \$197,550 related to the equity interests of LAM held by present and former employees of LAM, as described below, and \$2,000 of non-compensation related transaction costs (together aggregating to a reduction of operating income of \$199,550), with these charges partially offset by an income tax credit of \$7,427.
+The LAM Merger is also expected to result in annual pre-tax charges of approximately \$7,000 per year from October, 2008 through October, 2011, comprised of approximately \$5,000 and \$2,000 of compensation and benefits expense and interest expense, respectively.
 Such charges relate to the service provisions associated with the non-contingent common stock consideration described below and interest expense on future cash payments.
 These additional pre-tax charges for the year ended December 31, 2008 aggregated approximately \$1,700, which is comprised of \$1,100 in compensation and benefits expense and \$600 in interest expense.